temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [client](#options-set-for-client).

-### temporal batch describe: Show Batch Job progress
+### temporal batch describe: Show batch job progress

-Show the progress of an ongoing Batch Job.
-Pass a valid Job ID to return the job's information:
+Show the progress of an ongoing batch job.
+Pass a valid job ID to return the job's information:

 ```